netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 Most other solutions provide some kind of a metrics list that can be used to find what metrics are available.
 Even in this case, only Datadog provides enough information to understand the cardinality quickly.
 For all others, the users are expected to perform queries to understand cardinality before they actually use the metrics.

-For **multi-node, infrastructure level dashboards**, all monitoring solutions except Netdata, require from users to manually configure the dashboards they need.
-Netdata on the other hand, allows users to segment the infrastructure into rooms, and each of the rooms gets **fully automated multi-node dashboards** for the nodes in it.
-Even if rooms are not required, Netdata provides multi-node dashboards for all nodes registered.

 | |Dynatrace|Datadog|Instana|Grafana|Netdata|
 |:----:|:----:|:----:|:----:|:----:|:----:|
 |Automated Dashboards for all metrics|-|-|-|-|Yes|